-- Appliance installed inside a room. - ► Failed compliance with minimum clearances. - Insufficient distance from combustible or flammable materials. - Conditions that do not warrant access and maintenance in safety. - Appliance switched on/off with the main switch, instead of the control device provided (DDC, CCP/CCI or external request). - Appliance defects or faults caused during transport or installation. - ► Gas smell. - Non-compliant mains gas pressure. - ► Non-compliant flue gas exhaust. - All situations that may involve operation abnormalities or are potentially hazardous.
+- Appliance installed inside a room that has no sufficiently wide aeration yents. - ► Appliance installations other than type C. - ► Failed compliance with minimum clearances. - Insufficient distance from combustible or flammable materials. - Conditions that do not warrant access and maintenance in safety. - Appliance switched on/off with the main switch, instead of the control device provided (DDC, CCP/CCI or external request). - Appliance defects or faults caused during transport or installation. - Gas smell. - ► Non-compliant mains gas pressure. - ► Non-compliant flue gas exhaust.